department-of-veterans-affairs/caseflow/.circleci/README.md

 | rspec           | Runs `rspec` tests |
 | js_tests        | Runs `jest` and `karma` frontend tests |

+## Custom Container

+The main custom container is build in `ci-bin/circle_docker_container/`.
+It uses one of the base CircleCI containers with Ruby installed, and also adds Oracle instant client, PDFtk, and Microsoft Edge.

 ## Metrics

   - [Build time and success rate across all branches](https://app.datadoghq.com/dashboard/f3a-zr4-v3v/circle-c-i)